sneakysneak/docs/pages/connector-authentication/box.md

  * Scroll down to find your **Client ID** and **Client Secret**.
 For Redirect URI enter: https://{{ServiceDomain}}/connector/callback (ServiceDomain should be substituted for your actual service domain)

-> Your Cyclr service domain, e.g. yourcompany.cyclr.com can be found in your Cyclr Console under Settings > Integration Settings > Service Domain.
+> Your Cyclr service domain, e.g. yourcompany.cyclr.com can be found in your Cyclr Console under Settings > General Settings > Service Domain.

 ![connector setup](./images/box_setup_4.png)